Case Studies Amazon Web Services

 Prime Talent and Location

-With the demand to hire over 1,000 employees, it was critical for AWS to locate in a place with a sustainable pipeline of tech workers.
+With the demand to hire over 1,000 employees, it was critical for AWS to locate in a place with a sustainable pipeline of tech talent.

 Enter Virginia.

-The Commonwealth hosts the largest data center market in the world, and Northern Virginia is home to more than 20% (100) of all known hyperscale data centers worldwide.
+The Commonwealth hosts the largest data center market in the world, and Northern Virginia is home to more than 35% (~150) of all known hyperscale data centers worldwide.
 Already at the forefront of emerging sectors like cloud computing, cybersecurity, and software development, Virginia is committed to technology and innovation.
 With the highest concentration of tech workers in the nation, a steady pipeline of IT talent flocks to Northern Virginia annually – many of which matriculate from the state’s nationally recognized colleges and universities.
-The Commonwealth is also home to the 4th-largest veteran population in the U.S. Given Amazon's strong track record of hiring veterans and military spouses, AWS’ further growth in Virginia would help the company meet its pledge to hire thousands of veterans and military spouses.

-As a global powerhouse, AWS required strategic access to its 125+ domestic and international facilities.
+As a global powerhouse, AWS also required strategic access to its domestic and international facilities.
 Virginia’s mid-Atlantic location borders the nation’s capital and provides a gateway to domestic and global markets.
-Close proximity to three major international airports places 60% of the U.S. population within a two-hour flight of Virginia, and 47% of the U.S. population lives within a one-day drive.
+Proximity to three major international airports places 60% of the U.S. population within a two-hour flight of Virginia, and 47% of the U.S. population lives within a one-day drive.

-Located in the heart of the Northern Virginia region, Fairfax County offers access to policymakers and leaders who are helping to shape the face of tomorrow’s information technology sector.
+Located in the heart of the Northern Virginia region, Fairfax County offers access to policymakers and leaders who are helping to shape the face of tomorrow’s IT sector.
 With one of every four jobs directly related to the technology solutions sector, Fairfax County attracts a constant influx of young talent from around the world.
 Partners such as the Northern Virginia Technology Council, George Mason University, Northern Virginia Community College, the University of Virginia, and Virginia Tech all contribute to the IT services and professional services ecosystem.
-These advantages would provide an ideal environment for AWS to serve its booming customer base.
+These advantages would provide an ideal environment for AWS to serve its booming customer base on the East Coast.

-In June 2017, AWS announced plans to establish its new East Coast corporate campus at One Dulles Tower in Fairfax County, a 400,000-square-foot Class A office building about two miles east of Washington Dulles International Airport, creating up to 1,500 new jobs.
+In June 2017, AWS announced plans to establish its new East Coast corporate campus in Fairfax County at One Dulles Tower, a 400,000-square-foot Class A office building about two miles east of Washington Dulles International Airport, creating up to 1,500 new jobs.

 Amazon partners with Northern Virginia Community College (NOVA) through its Career Choice program to address the high demand for workers with cloud computing skills in the region and prepare the workforce of tomorrow.
 The program empowers Amazon employees to learn new skills for career success at Amazon or elsewhere and provides a variety of education and upskilling opportunities including full college tuition, industry certifications, and foundational skills such as English language proficiency.
 Amazon’s Veteran Technical Apprenticeship program – the first of its kind on the East Coast – launched at NOVA in 2017 to train local veterans for roles as data center technicians, system engineers, and cloud computing consultants.

-Since 2011, AWS has invested $35 billion into Virginia through infrastructure investments and is among the largest private-sector employers in the Commonwealth, with over 8,800 full-time, well-paying jobs in corporate offices and data centers across Virginia.
+Between 2011 and 2021, AWS invested more than $51.9 billion in Virginia and is among the largest private-sector employers in the Commonwealth, with over 8,700 full-time, well-paying jobs in corporate offices and data centers across Virginia.
 These roles include data center technicians, engineers, solutions architects, sales representatives, account managers, software development engineers, and cloud experts.
-Each year, the company pledges to hire more and more former military members and their families.
-In 2021, AWS hired nearly 40,000 military-connected personnel, surpassing its goal of 25,000.

-Amazon Web Services’ growth in Virginia is a testament to the success tech companies can find in the Commonwealth.
-Virginia continues to dominate the data center industry thanks to its infrastructure, workforce, and competitive business costs, and Amazon Web Services is helping to lead the charge.
+Amazon Web Services’ legacy in Virginia is a testament to the success tech companies can find in the Commonwealth.
+Virginia continues to dominate the data center industry thanks to its infrastructure, competitive business costs, and workforce, and AWS is helping to lead the charge.